EstelleKlevenz/docana-emi-25/README.md

 ### Evidence minus Intuition (EMI)

 To answer that question we employ the EMI-Score.
 The Evidence-minus-Intuition measure was created in the context of US congressional speeches and the communication of politicians.
 It aims to capture how much of their language is "evidence-based" opposed to "intuition-based" to give insight into their approach to honesty and truthfulness [FOOTNOTE-2].
 "Evidence-based" reasoning apporaches truth "by relying on evidence, facts, data and other elements of external reality" [FOOTNOTE-4] whereas the "intuition-based" approach relies "on feelings, instincts, personal values and other elements drawn mainly from a person’s internal experiences." in its conception of truth [FOOTNOTE-5].
-As "information" is commonly defined as "facts about sth."
-[FOOTNOTE-6] the EMI can help us to measure whether a certain communicated paragraph "qualifies" as information.
 The EMI is not concerned with the actual truth value of the content it is applied on but only considers the rhetoric.
-Therefore, we assume that the concept can be transferred from political speech to the diverse content of Reddit forums without complications.
+Therefore, we cannot infer anything about the actual quality of posts. assume that the concept can be transferred from political speech to the diverse content of Reddit forums without complications.

+- topics and discussions on reddit seperated through subreddits. super diverse - interesting to see how the language is different for different subreddits

 ### Roadmap

+- dataset with content from different subreddits
+- EMI score (how to)
+    - dictionary
+    - word2vec
+- visualizations
+    - wordclouds
--
+    - PCA
+1. different dictionary
+2. different model (BERT)
+2. comparison on post level: long vs summary

 ## Dataset

 _Provide a short description of the dataset used in your project.
 Focus on highlighting the aspects that are particularly relevant to your work._

+different subreddits
+- TLDR
+	- nur datensatz mit langen posts, identifiziert durch TLDR
+	- nur posts, keine thread-responses
+- datensatz aus paper zu summary training

 ## Methods